diasdmhub/Asus_Merlin_Zabbix_Template/README.md

 <BR>

 ### OVERVIEW
-If you want to monitor your Asus SOHO router using a Zabbix agent, this template offers some useful monitoring items, triggers, graphs and more.
+If you want to monitor your Asus SOHO router with a Zabbix agent, this template provides some useful monitoring items, triggers, graphs and more.
 It targets Asus WRT routers with the Merlin firmware installed. \
-The release comes with two templates, one for Zabbix Agent passive checks and other for active checks.
+The release comes with two templates, one for passive Zabbix Agent checks and one for active checks.

-The main focus is to monitor specific Asus Merlin Router items. \
+The main focus is on monitoring specific Asus WRT Merlin router items.
-For generic Linux items, it is recommended to link your host to the OOTB Linux template which offers multiple items for monitoring, including CPU, memory, disk and bandwidth information.
+> _**For general Linux items, it is recommended to [link your host](https://www.zabbix.com/documentation/current/en/manual/config/templates/linking) to the [official Linux template](https://www.zabbix.com/integrations/linux), which provides several items for monitoring, including CPU, memory, disk and bandwidth information.**_

 <BR>